Balraj Sahni: Early life

 Balraj Sahni with his wife Damayanti, 1936.

+Balraj Sahni and son Parikshit Sahni, Moscow c.
+1965.

-Sahni was born on 1 May 1913 in Rawalpindi, Punjab, British India.
+Sahni was born on 1 May 1913 in Rawalpindi, British Punjab (present-day Punjab, Pakistan) into a Punjabi Hindu family.
 His father belonged to the Arya Samaj organization, a Hindu reformist movement, and stressed the importance of social reforms as well the independence movement also admiring individuals such as Gandhi and Tagore, which would instill an early idealism in the mind of Sahni.
 His son Parikshit Sahni would say that, later in his life, Sahni would keep such idealism but with a non-religious approach, as he'd identify with Marxism and declare himself an atheist.

-He studied at Government College (Lahore) and Gordon College Rawalpindi.
+He studied at Government College, Lahore and Gordon College, Rawalpindi.
 After completing his master's degree in English Literature from Lahore, he went back to Rawalpindi and joined his family business.
 He also held a bachelor's degree in Hindi.
 Soon after, he married Damayanti Sahni.

 In the late 1930s, Sahni and his wife left Rawalpindi to join Tagore's Visva-Bharati University in Shantiniketan in Bengal as an English and Hindi teacher.
 It is here that their son, Parikshit Sahni was born, when his wife Damayanti was earning her bachelor's degree.
 He also collaborated with Mahatma Gandhi for a year in 1938.
 The next year, Sahni, with Gandhi's blessings, went to England to join the BBC-London's Hindi service as a radio announcer.
 He returned to India in 1943, and his wife died in 1947 at age 26.
 In 1951, he remarried, to writer Santosh Chandhok; they remained married until his death in 1973.
 While at the BBC, Sahni worked alongside George Orwell.